PyVRP/VRPLIB/README.md

 The edge weights are computed by default using the Euclidean distances.

 ### Solution format
-Here's an example of the solution format:
+Here's an example of a solution format:
 ``` bash
 Route #1: 1 2 3
 Route #2: 4 5
 Cost: 100
 ```

-A solution is represented as a set of routes, where each route specifies the sequence of clients to visit.
+A solution is represented by a set of routes, where each route specifies the sequence of clients to visit.
 Each route should start with "Route", followed by the route number, and followed by a colon.
 The clients to be served on the route are then listed.
 The solution file can also include other keywords like `Cost`, which will be separated on the first colon or whitespace.

-The convention is that clients starts at index 1 for the first client, but this is not a strict requirement.
+The convention is that client indices start counting from 1, but `vrplib` simply parses the file without strict requirements.

 Reading the above example solution returns the following dictionary:
 ``` python